-- Google Pay: Pass URLs generated from Google Pay templates provide a deep link from Google into the Google Pay app so that the pass can be downloaded directly without requiring a browser window to facilitate the request.
+Google Wallet: Pass URLs generated from Google Wallet templates provide a deep link from Google into the Google Wallet app so that the pass can be downloaded directly without requiring a browser window to facilitate the request.

 For additional detail about the

 create a publicly accessible URL for the pass, hosted at